Logo EgoThink

 geometric reasoning

-Figure 1: The main categories of our EgoThink benchmark to comprehensively assess the capability of thinking from a first-person perspective.
+Figure 1: The main categories of EgoThink to comprehensively assess the capability of thinking from a first-person perspective.

 Abstraction